twopirllc/pandas-ta/README.md

 * ```donchiandf = ta.donchian(df["HIGH"], df["low"], lower_length=10, upper_length=15)```
     * Returns a DataFrame named ```DC_10_15``` and column names: ```DCL_10_15, DCM_10_15, DCU_10_15```
 * ```ema10_ohlc4 = ta.ema(ta.ohlc4(df["Open"], df["High"], df["Low"], df["Close"]), length=10)```
-    * Conventional Chaining is possible but more explicit.
+    * Chaining indicators is possible but you have to be explicit.
     * Since it returns a Series named ```EMA_10```.
 If needed, you may need to uniquely name it.

 _Pandas TA DataFrame Extension_